For More Information on Health Insurance, Visit Our Health Insurance Guide

 according to a 2010 Kaiser Family Foundation study, only 57% of employers with fewer than 50 workers offered health insurance

-The ACA has established that businesses with more than 50 workers must begin offering health insurance in 2014.
+The ACA has established that businesses with more than 50 workers must begin offering health insurance as of 2014.
 To offset the increased expenses for these companies, employers are offered numerous tax credits and financial incentives, and insurers’ actions are more restricted.
 Even though there is no legal requirement for them to insure employees, small business owners with 25 or fewer employees could still benefit from these new regulations.

 Many changes in the new healthcare law are designed to encourage small business owners to provide health insurance, particularly those who employ workers for a low or moderate wage.
 New tax credits can offset the burden of the company’s premiums for qualifying businesses.
 Federal tax credits have been standardized, and there may be additional credits available from individual states.
 Currently, businesses receive a federal tax credit if: